Landscaping Can Help Protect Your Foundation

 In a nutshell, don’t plant any shrubs or trees with aggressive root systems that could wreak havoc on your foundation.
 Instead, choose drought-tolerant trees that will stay relatively small so their roots won’t encroach on your foundation.
 Additionally, consider their full-grown size.
 Because the root systems of trees and shrubs usually spread more than the radius of their canopies, the perfect location would be about 1.5 times the width of the full-grown canopy away from the foundation.
 Last but not least, make sure that you always install root barriers around the trees and shrubs you plant near your home or other structures on your property, including driveways, walkways, garage, pool, porch, and patio.

 If you’d like more information about how to prevent foundation damage this summer, please get in touch with our professionals today.
-If you’ve observed any signs of foundation damage, you can use this opportunity to schedule a free property assessment!
+Also, if you’ve observed any signs of foundation damage, you can use this opportunity to schedule a free property assessment!